Juan Feleo: Post war and death

 After the war, the KPMP and the Pampanga-based Aguman ding Maldang Talapagobra were reformed into the Pambansang Kaisahan ng mga Magbubukid.
 Feleo was appointed vice-president of the PKM.
 During this time, there was an impetus to have Feleo elected as governor of Nueva Ecija in the 1946 elections.
 However, there were no gubernatorial elections in 1946, and President Sergio Osmena did not appoint him as governor.

 Feleo also involved himself the Democratic Alliance and as a spokesperson for Huk veterans during the post-war period, in addition to his PKM duties.
 His activities and activism, however, earned the ire of the land-owning elite.
 In September 1945, his house in Nueva Ecija was reportedly raided by military police.
 This, and other repressive practices by both the land-owning elites and the government in Central Luzon, contributed to growing unrest.
 A turning point was after the 1946 elections, when six Democratic Alliance candidates, including Luis Taruc, won seats in Congress but were not allowed to sit in session.

 The Roxas administration decided to send the six DA candidates, along with peasant leaders such as Feleo and Mateo del Castillo to try and talk to peasant groups and pacify unrest, to little avail.
 Feleo claimed that civilian guards and government officials were "sabotaging the peace process".

 On August 24, 1946, Feleo, on his way back to Manila after a pacification sortie in Cabiao, was stopped by a large band of "armed men in fatigue uniforms" in Gapan, Nueva Ecija.
 Feleo was accompanied by his bodyguards and four barrio lieutenants, and he had planned to present them to the Secretary of the Interior Jose Zulueta to testify that their barrios were shelled by government forces for no reason at all, forcing them to evacuate.
 Feleo and the four barrio officials were taken by the men and killed.
 Thousands of Huk veterans and PKM members were sure that Feleo was murdered by landlords, or possibly the Roxas administration itself.

-As a direct result of Feleo's death, Luis Taruc issued the government an ultimatum before joining the Hukbalahp in rebellion against the government.
+As a direct result of Feleo's death, Luis Taruc issued the government an ultimatum before joining the Hukbalahap in rebellion against the government.